adilpeerbhoy/adilpeerbhoy.github.io/index.md

     print('As zookeeper, you have access to all of the animals\'\ information and their daily monitoring logs.') print('This allows you to track their feeding habits, habitat conditions, and general welfare.')

-'''
-The main function.
+//The main function.
 After greeting the user, asks for username and password (non-hashed).
-Once the password is typed, it is hashed by the hexdigest function (performs MD5 hash).
+//Once the password is typed, it is hashed by the hexdigest function (performs MD5 hash).
-Once hashed, the hashed password is compared to those stored on file.
-The user is allowed to make three attempts to login before being booted out.
-After an unsuccessful attempt, the user is asked if they would like to try again.
+//Once hashed, the hashed password is compared to those stored on file.
+The user is allowed
+//to make three attempts to login before being booted out.
+After an unsuccessful attempt, the
+//user is asked if they would like to try again.
 If they select yes, they go back to the main menu.
-If they choose not to retry, the program closes.
+//If they choose not to retry, the program closes.
- '''

 def zoo_authentication():
     attempts = 0
     quit = False